moana1stefanut/Discord-Music-Bot-JS/README.md

-maybe a discord bot, i don't know if this works - created in January 2022, actually abandoned
+Created in January 2022, I don't know if it works well.